dukeofharen/httplaceholder/docs/docs.md

 - A query string with name "id" and value "15" is sent.
 - A query string with name "filter" and value "last_name" is sent.

 If all these conditions match, the response as defined under the "response" element is returned.
-For more information about the response element, you can read more [here](RESPONSE.md).
+For more information about the response element, you can read more [here](#response-writers).

 The stub also has a "tenant" field defined.
 This is a free text field which is optional.
 This field makes it possible to do operations of multiple stubs at once (e.g. delete all stubs with a specific tenant, get all stubs of a specific tenant or update all stubs of a specific tenant).
-To learn more about tenants, go to [API](API.md).
+To learn more about tenants, go to [REST API](#rest-api).

 ## Description